All The Resources

 (UCW, 2017)

 • Providing education and eliminating child labour is good social and economic policy.
-Eliminating child labour and implementing universal education would deliver benefits seven times greater than the costs.
+Eliminating child labour can help to generate economic growth and enables stronger educational attainments and human capital accumulation.

 • Early childhood education is a key tool to eliminating child labour.
 Children enrolled in early childhood education programmes are more likely to transition successfully to primary school rather than the workforce.